 -

 2025.5: New preprint: Locate-then-Merge: Neuron-Level Parameter Fusion for Mitigating Catastrophic Forgetting in Multimodal LLMs.
-This work investigates how to mitigate the catastrophic forgetting problem after visual instruction tuning in multimodal LLMs.
+This work investigates how to mitigate the catastrophic forgetting problem after visual instruction tuning in MLLMs.

 -